mk0vacev1c/School-Managment/README.md

 # calculator-typescript
-Learning Typescript basic calculator with tsc
+Four basic operations in this calculator